-CIPL has an Asset Selection Committee whose members include David French, Managing Director and Senior Financial Planner, Justin Baiocchi, Financial Planner, Bob Stewart Senior Advisor and Sue Dunne, Financial Planner.
-Further information on their experience and qualifications can be found here.
+We have an Asset Selection Committee whose members include professional fund managers, investment analysts and members of our advising team Further information on their experience and qualifications can be found here.

-CIPL utilises a panel of brokers who provide us with a wide range of independent research.
-Research reports and market and investment news is received daily from the broker panel.
-This is augmented with daily deliveries of The Australian and the Australian Financial Review newspapers.
-In addition CIPL subscribes to other information sources including:
+We utilise a panel of brokers who provide us with a wide range of independent research.
+Research reports and market and investment news are received daily from the broker panel.
+In addition other information sources include:

-As CIPL is not tied to any financial institution or is expected to promote any particular financial product, neither CIPL, nor their advisors receive any commission related to financial products.
-CIPL’s advisors are paid a salary and in some cases may receive an annual bonus which is related to the company’s profit for that year.
+We are not tied to any financial institution or expected to promote any particular financial product.
+Our advisors do not receive any commission related to financial products.
+Our advisors are paid a salary and in some cases may receive an annual bonus which is related to the company’s profit for that year.